isorna/dzc/rules/command.md

 A commander must be mounted in a unit with the **Command category or with the Command Centre special rule,** and only one Commander may be mounted in each unit.
 This is chosen before rolling for deployment, and the commander cannot leave that unit.

-Commanders cost points, although never contribute to a Battlegroup s points limit, since they are only mounted in a unit directly before the game.
+Commanders cost points, although never contribute to a Battlegroup's points limit, since they are only mounted in a unit directly before the game.
 Armies can include any of the following Commanders:

 |Command Value|Influence|Points|
 | :-: | :-: | :-: |